Improving Transformer Performance for French Clinical Notes Classification Using Mixture of Experts on a Limited Dataset: Acknowledgment

 \section{Acknowledgment}

-Clinical data were provided by the Research Center of CHU Sainte-Justine hospital, University of Montreal.
-The authors thank Dr. Sally Al Omar, Dr. Michael Sauthier, Dr. Rambaud Jerome and Dr. Sans Guillaume for their data support of this research.
-This work was supported by a scholarship from the Fonds de recherche du Quebec-Nature et technologies (FRQNT) to Thanh-Dung Le, and the grants from the Natural Sciences and Engineering Research Council (NSERC), the Institut de valorisation des donnees (IVADO), and the Fonds de la recherche en sante du Quebec (FRQS).
+This work was supported by a scholarship from the Fonds de recherche du Quebec-Nature et technologies (FRQNT) to Thanh-Dung Le, and grants from the Natural Sciences and Engineering Research Council (NSERC), the Institut de valorization des donnees (IVADO), and the Fonds de la recherche en sante du Quebec (FRQS).
+Data and reproducible codes are available upon request from Prof. Philippe Jouvet, M.D., PhD (Email: philippe.jouvet.med@ssss.gouv.qc.ca).

 \flushend